 As a result of the strong real estate market, many homeowners are wondering whether they should sell or rent their home after deciding to move on from their former primary residence.
 Owning an income property can be a great way to diversify your streams of income, particularly if you have a low mortgage balance.

 However, keeping a home as a rental property doesn't make financial sense in all situations – and not everyone is able and willing to be a landlord.
 In many cases, the decision to keep the home as an investment property pays off with a medium to long-term holding period.
 Homeowners who underestimate the effort required to be a landlord or make an emotional decision to keep the property may want to sell after a few years - which can erode any potential profitability of keeping the home in the first place.
+Before deciding to keep your home as a rental property, consider how real estate fits into your investment strategy.

 What's your home worth?